ai-hub-weizmann/ex-bio-image_analysis/README.md

 Data used within this tutorial is courtsey of Dr. Sabina Winograd-Katz and Prof. Benny Geiger, Weizmann Institute of Science

-For questions about the tutorial, please contact me.
-(Avital from the AI-hub for science)
+For questions about the tutorial, please contact me (Avital Steinberg from the AI-hub for science)